Cryptact/crypto-db/README.md

   - `ids` - CryptoIDs which compose this composite.

 ### About CryptoID
-CryptoID is used to uniquely identify a cryptocurrency and represents one blockchain or a token on a blockchain such as ERC20 Token on Ethereum.
+CryptoID is used to uniquely identify a cryptocurrency and represents one blockchain or one token contract on a blockchain such as ERC20 Token on Ethereum.
+The following construction method is designed to make CryptoIDs language-safe in English while enabling concurrent multiple PRs without conflicting each other.

-CryptoID consists of 12 characters starting with "C", followed by 11 characters each of which is randomly picked from "TNLDPHGFYWKVXZJQ" without repetition.
-The letters were chosen to try as much to make CryptoID language-safe while enabling simultaneous, multiple PRs without conflicting with each other.
-They are alphabet characters, excluding the 5 frequently-used letters as well as vowels in English, as well as 3 common letters used in cryptocurrency symbols.
+CryptoID consists of twelve characters starting with "C", followed by eleven characters each of which is randomly picked from "TNLDPHGFYWKVXZJQ" without repetition.
+They are alphabet characters, excluding the five frequently-used characters and all vowels in English, as well as three characters commonly used in cryptocurrency symbols.

 CryptoID will be issued for a coin or a token which is (was) listed at least one crypto exchange.